401(k) Plan Sponsors - It Doesn't Pay To Ignore Your Plan's Definition Of Compensation

 There are a handful of important steps plan sponsors can take to minimize the risk of operational failures involving the definition of compensation.

-- - As new personnel are given responsibility for payroll functions, providing them a basic understanding of the plan implications of various pay categories and the importance of properly applying the plan's definition of compensation is essential.
+- Educate Your Team - As new personnel are given responsibility for payroll functions, providing them a basic understanding of the plan implications of various pay categories and the importance of properly applying the plan's definition of compensation is essential.

 There are hundreds of moving parts in a typical 401(k) plan and many areas of where things can go wrong.
 Eliminating categorical compensation errors as one of these areas is an important best practice.
 Finally, a similar approach to understanding compensation for 403(b) and 457(b) plans, defined benefit pension plans and nonqualified deferred compensation plans is also important and can be undertaken using the same principles outlined in this blog.